7

 ENGINES & PERFORMANCE

-There is only one version of the Genesis Electrified G80, and it’s a fast, dual-motor one.
+There is only one version of the Electrified G80, and it’s a fast, dual-motor one.
 Identical 182.5bhp motors drive the front and rear axles, making for a total power output of 365bhp.
 Under normal circumstances, only the rear motor powers the car, with the front unit joining in if more power is required or slip is detected.

 When launching the Electrified G80 from a stop for the acceleration figures, it was actually the front axle that would lose traction.
 The traction control normally manages the power delivery carefully and smoothly, but turning the system off and feathering the accelerator produced slightly faster acceleration, resulting in a 0-60mph time of 4.4sec (0.5sec faster than the official 0-62mph time).

-Solar roof (£1360) can charge the drive battery while parked.
+A solar roof (£1360) can charge the drive battery while parked.
 Genesis estimates it can add 715 miles over a year.
 The infotainment system readout claimed our car had generated 66kWh during its 2000 miles – just under one full charge.

-Like the Genesis GV60 we tested recently, the G80 retains ample power at higher speed, powering to 100mph in 11.8sec and passing the 130mph mark with ease in 23.5sec.
+The Electrified G80 retains ample power at higher speed, powering to 100mph in 11.8sec and passing the 130mph mark with ease in 23.5sec.

 Although the outright performance is impressive, the calibration could have used a little more fine-tuning.
-In normal mode – let alone in Sport mode – the motors react a touch too eagerly to the throttle.
+In Normal mode, let alone in Sport mode, the motors react a touch too eagerly to the throttle.
 That means it requires more care than in most EVs not to make your passengers (or even the driver) queasy on give-and-take roads.

 The response in Eco mode is nicely judged.
 However, that turns off the front motor unless the systems detect slip, and even the throttle won’t release full power.
 The 182.5bhp you get from the single rear motor suffices most of the time, but pulling out for a swift overtake and realising you are still in Eco mode can be disconcerting.